msumlauf/GCD_CourseProject/README.md

 	Good luck!

 ### Contents
-The repository contains a number of files:
+The repository contains three files:

 - README.md
-- CodeBook.md: Describes the variables and analysis plan
+- CodeBook.md: Describes the variables in the tidy datasets and all major transformations
 - run_analysis.R:  Single R script executing all project steps

 ### Analysis Plan